 The essay is a written piece of work on a subject that is related to the PPLE programme, yet does not require any specialised knowledge.
 The essay is used for assessing your analytical skills as well as English writing skills.
 Writing the essay is a required part of the admissions procedure.

 You will have to write the essay within four days, so please check the relevant time line.
-The essay question will be sent on the first day at midnight (00:01, GMT+1).
+The essay question will be sent on the first day in the evening.
 The submission deadline is on the fourth day in the evening.
 The specific time deadline will be sent to you via email.
 Please note that in order to be able to fully utilize the allowed time for writing the essay, you should activate the link in time.

 You will be given a question to prompt you.
 Through this essay, you have the opportunity to show that you can communicate effectively in writing by presenting your ideas clearly, concisely, and accurately.
 You should start by planning the essay carefully, deciding the main points which you would like to state in the limited time available, and how to organise your essay in order to explain and convey your ideas clearly.
 There are no official limits, but you are advised to write between 500 and 1000 words.

 You can use the essay to demonstrate your interest in issues that lie on the interface and intersection of politics, psychology, law, and economics.
 Your essay should explain how these fields, and in particular the interdisciplinarity aspect, are related to the question.